ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - This will clone the module from github and put it into `/TouchTerrain/standalone`.
 The standalone folder contains the notebook you will later run.
 STLs created via the notebook will also be in a subfolder in standalone, use jupyter's download functionality to copy them from the container to your OS.
 - After the install script has created and filled the standalone folder, you cannot simple run it again.
 - Instead, if you want to update touchterrain (b/c of some new development you want to use), you need to run `./update_touchterrain.sh` instead.
-- Update will copy newer files from github into the standalone folder, including the default notebook called `TouchTerrain_standalone_jupyter_notebook.ipynb`!
+- Update will copy newer files from github into the standalone folder, including the default notebooks c!
 If you do not want to loose any work you have done with it,  be sure to rename it prior to the update!

 #### Using the notebook
 - To start a local jupyter server, run this shellscript (in `/TouchTerrain/standalone`)